EjayGit/README-Template/README.md

 #### API

-1. Set up a simple API via Vercel by preparing a file with a JSON
+1. Set up a simple API via Vercel by preparing a file with a JSON structure.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>